Tilllerson says North Korea has freed American student Otto Warmbier

 He was sentenced to 15 years in prison with hard labor after a tearful one-hour trial.

-In a statement, the State Department said Warmbier was "en route to the U.S. where he will be reunited with his family," adding it would have no further comment on his case, citing privacy concerns.
+Warmbier landed in Cincinnati late Tuesday night and was taken to a hospital for treatment.
+The State Department said in a statement earlier that Warmbier was headed to the U.S. to be reunited with his family, but said it would have no further comment on his case, citing privacy concerns.

 Warmbier’s parents told the Washington Post and the Associated Press that he was medically evacuated from the isolated nation in a coma.
 NBC News has attempted to reach Warmbier’s parents to confirm those reports.
 The student was evacuated via U.S. military base in Sapporo, Japan, the Post reported.